stevewhitmore/notes/cloud/kubernetes-crash-course.md

 - Create your objects (e.g. Pods) and manage them
 - Monitor Pods and re-create them, scale Pods, etc
 - Kuberenetes utilizes the provided (cloud) resource to apply your configuration/goals

+It's important to remember that **Kubernetes does not create resources for you**.
+You need to do this first and k8s will utilize it.

 ### A closer look at Worker Nodes